Noncommutative Chern-Simons theory on the quantum 3-sphere $S^3_\theta$: Quantum 3-sphere

-where $ Z = \partial_\omega$ is the velocity field of the rotation in the Hopf action.
+where $ Z = \partial_\omega$ can be identified with the velocity field of the rotation in the Hopf action.
 The Dirac operator acting on the spinors $L^2(S^3, \slashed{S})$ in the left trivialization of the spin bundle $\slashed{S}$ was defined in \cite{H00},

 with Pauli matrices